Review: Glycine Combat Sub 42 Bronze

 Three years ago, Glycine was bought by the Invicta Watch Group, which raised questions about the brand’s future in terms of design and quality.
 So far, neither appears to have worsened.

-To be honest, Glycine had some very polarizing designs in their line-up years before the change in ownership.
+To be honest, Glycine had some very polarizing designs in its line-up years before the change in ownership.
 Fortunately, it doesn’t look like Glycine is headed in the same direction as the other brands of the holding.
 “Invictizing” Glycine would be counterproductive.

 The Combat Sub, in spite of its name, has relatively little to do with the Submariner.
 I definitely wouldn’t call it a Submariner-ish watch, let alone a homage.
 It really is its own thing.